Celebrating 14 Years of Student Films!

 We have received many absolutely brilliant films in the past from extremely talented participants who exhibit skills that in many cases parallel those of professional filmmakers.
 We are very proud of the talented individuals who come out each year to showcase their accomplishments.
 It is an excellent experience for any student looking to pursue a career in filmmaking, directing, television – any and all of the media arts.

-In anticipation of the astonishing talent exhibited by this county’s filmmakers and artists, we are deep in preparation for the up and coming 2017 HoCo Student Film Festival on Friday, March 10, 2017 (7 P.M.) at the Charles E. Miller Library in Ellicott City.
-Help us all make it a blast!
+In anticipation of the astonishing talent exhibited by this county’s filmmakers and artists, we are deep in preparation for the up and coming 2018 HoCo Student Film Festival on Friday, March 9, 2018 (7 P.M.) at the Charles E. Miller Library in Ellicott City.
+Help us make it a success!
 Come to the meetings and submit a film of your own!